-Other variants of how to make sopes include the dough in different colors, for example the most common is masa azul prepared with blue corn, there are also those made of red masa using some type of chili (guajillo, pasilla, ancho ); green masa using nopales (cactus) or black masa using black beans.
+- Other variants include the dough in different colors, for example, the most common is masa azul prepared with blue corn, there are also those made of red masa using some type of chili (guajillo, pasilla, ancho ); green masa using nopales (cactus) or black masa using black beans.

 - Make nixtamalized corn at home (from dried corn kernels) which is quite a long process.